A Full Guide to Power Washing the Deck

 Protect your house and plants

-Before you begin cleaning, make repairs to your deck, such as replacing cracked or split boards and broken balusters.
+Before you begin power washing your deck, make repairs to your deck, such as replacing cracked or split boards and broken balusters.

 Then heavily douse the plants or grass under and around your deck with water and cover them with plastic.
 Although most strippers aren’t supposed to harm vegetation, it’s still a good idea to protect plants and it only takes a few minutes.
 Once you’ve finished cleaning the deck, immediately remove the plastic.